Get to Know the 5 Human Senses and Their Structures and Functions

 The iris is the part of the eye or the lining of the eyeball which is located on the cornea.
 While the pupils are the muscles of the eye that can shrink and enlarge or close and open when light enters.

-See also difference between coordination and cooperation
+See also difference between rods and cones

 Basically the function of the iris and pupil is the same because the two parts are related to each other.
 The function of the iris and pupil is to adjust the light that enters the eye.
 Meanwhile, the pupil serves to